anonsachin/cleanup-of-wearable-data/README.md

-## THIS IS A CLEAN UP SOME WEARABLE DATA
+## HIS IS A CLEAN UP SOME WEARABLE DATA

 This is the link to the actual data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip